chaezenp/digits/index.md

 #### Register

-If you don't have an account on the system, clicking on the Login link, then on the Sign Up menu item displays this page:
+If you don't have an account on the system, you can click on the Login link, then the sign up button, and the Sign Up menu will display this page:

 <img src="doc/digits-register-page.png">